Refurbishment Loans for light, mid and heavy refurbishment works

 The loan amount is at least 15% of the property value.
 Unlike a light refurbishment loan, this type of bridging loan has longer-term, about 12 to 24 months.

 Heavy refurbishment is often applied to an existing property if the investor or landlord plans to convert it for different use.
-This is often carried out if a property will require heavy works to transform it to an HMO (house in multiple occupations).
+This is often carried out if a property will require heavy work to transform it to an HMO (house in multiple occupations).

 Due to the weight of the project works, lenders often consider a bridging loan for those who have previous experience in finishing either light or heavy property refurbishment.

 After the project is completed, the lender sends out a surveyor to revalue the property.
-Refurb loans are usually closed bridging loans as they have a set completion date as they tend not to be overly complex.
+Refurb loans are usually closed bridging loans as they have a set completion date tend not to be overly complex.

 Here are some examples of works that fall under heavy refurbishment loans or mortgages:

 - Commercial to the residential conversion of property